TheWebWeWeave/Blog/site/content/post/No-no-he-s-not-dead-he-s-he-s-restin.md

 ---
-title: "No no he is not dead, he is resting!"
+title: "No no he is not DEAD!
+He is resting!"
 date: 2008-06-21
 archives: 2008
 menu: "main"